eduNEXT/openedx-events-2-zapier/README.rst

 Refer to the `Open edX Events documentation`_ to learn about implementing and working with events.
 This documentation details how to use the repository to integrate with third-party services, such as Zapier Webhooks, through events.

+You can review the rendered documentation at https://edunext.github.io/openedx-events-2-zapier/.

 Features
 --------